Groton School: Role as feeder school

 Groton has historically served as a feeder school for Harvard College.
 From 1906 to 1932, 405 Groton students applied to Harvard and 402 were accepted.

 There were at least three major reasons for this level of success.
 First, even Ivy League schools accepted most of their applicants until the second half of the twentieth century, when the government expanded the pool of students who could afford college by backing student loans (Higher Education Act of 1965) and providing G.I.
 Bill funding for veterans.
 (Stanford, which accepted seven of every eight applicants in 1951, was rejecting four of every five by 1965.)
 Second, Groton students often performed well on college entrance examinations.
 From 1906 to 1934, only six students received perfect scores on the English component of the College Boards (the predecessor to the SAT), and four were Groton alumni.
 Third, even when Groton produced middling students, elite colleges were often willing to admit them anyway because of their parents' legacy status, wealth, or connections.
 One especially rich Groton boy did so poorly in school that Endicott Peabody threatened to ban him from applying to Harvard.
 Despite "appalling" scores on his entrance exams, Harvard admitted him anyway.
 (In those days, a student did not actually have to pass his entrance exams to be admitted.)

 In 1953, McGeorge Bundy '36 became the faculty dean at Harvard, a role which gave him oversight of undergraduate admissions.
 Although he became a Groton trustee in 1957, he believed that the college entrance exams of the time were doing a poor job of identifying the most talented students, and concluded that "[t]he untrained boy of real brilliance is more valuable to [Harvard] than the dull boy who has been intensely trained."
 In 1958, Bundy commissioned a report urging Harvard to diversify its student body and to give greater weight to raw academic talent in undergraduate admissions.
 The share of prep school graduates at Harvard declined from 57% of the freshman class in 1941 to 32% in 1980.
 These changes were not confined to Harvard.
 In 1960, Groton's 75th anniversary book accurately warned that prep school students were now "challenged ... by boys who come from public schools all over the country.
 As one [Yale] dean said to me, 'There has been a dramatic rise in the academic competence of Yale's students during the last few years.
 The best of the present are no better than the best of previous years; there are simply more of them.'"

 From 2019 to 2023, the ten most common destinations for Groton graduates (in order) were University of Chicago, Georgetown University, Yale University, Harvard University, Boston College, Stanford University, University of Pennsylvania, Princeton University, Brown University, and Columbia University.

+From 2023 to 2025, the twelve most common destinations for Groton graduates (in order) were University of Chicago, Harvard University, Tufts University, Dartmouth College, Stanford University, Brown University, Georgetown University, Boston College, Yale University, Vanderbilt University, University of Pennsylvania, and Princeton University.